daumling/ireal-renderer/README.md

 `render(song, container, options)`

 Render the song into the given jQuery container using the supplied options.
-Currently, onf the `hilite`options is supported (see above).
-Set the conteiner's font size to scale the output.
+Currently, only the `hilite` option is supported (see above).
+Set the container's font size to scale the output.

 #### iRealToken